 How do you get rid of acne?
 I’m going to tell you something about the process: patience is key.
-There are two methods: home treatment and clinical treatment.
+Acne is your body reacting to something, and most of the time there are no overnight cures.
+There are, however, two methods: home treatment and clinical treatment.
 We’ve also included some natural treatments to help get rid of acne if that’s more your speed!

 We live in a society where instant gratification is taken for granted.
 Acne doesn’t work like that.
 Acne is a genetic problem, a medical dilemma, a social nightmare (it seems) and a windfall for cosmetic companies that are willing to make a killing based on your skin.
 The following steps aren’t an overnight cure, but are a regimen to help you clear that skin up.